 But most of all – will it pass the Mum test?
-Would you be happy with your Mum (or Dad) living there?
+Would you be happy with your Mum (or Dad) living there, and would they be happy to live there?
 Here is our guide to trying to make finding a care home a little bit easier.

 Top tips for finding a care home